Jerry Garcia: Personal life

 Adams and Garcia were married on December 31, 1981, largely as a result of mutual tax exigencies.
 Despite the legal codification of their union, she remained in Oregon, while Garcia continued to live near the Grateful Dead's offices in San Rafael, California.
 Garcia lived with a variety of housemates, including longtime Grateful Dead employee and Jerry Garcia Band manager Rock Scully.
 Scully, who co-managed the Grateful Dead throughout the mid-to-late 1960s before serving as the band's "advance man" and publicist, was dismissed by the group in 1984 for enabling Garcia's addictions and for allegedly embezzling the Garcia Band's profits.
 Another housemate was Nora Sage, a Deadhead who became Garcia's housekeeper while studying at the Golden Gate University School of Law.
 The exact nature of their relationship remains unclear, although it is believed to have been platonic due to Garcia's addictions.
 She later became his art representative.

 While they would briefly reunite following his diabetic coma, Garcia and Adams ultimately divorced in 1994.
 Phil Lesh has subsequently stated that he rarely saw Adams on any of the band tours.
 In a 1991 Rolling Stone interview, Garcia stated that "we haven't really lived together since the Seventies".

 During the autumn of 1978, Garcia developed a friendship with Shimer College student Manasha Matheson, an artist and music enthusiast.
-They remained friends over the following nine years before initiating a romantic relationship in Hartford, Connecticut on the Grateful Dead's spring 1987 tour.
+They remained friends over the following nine years before initiating a romantic relationship in Hartford, Connecticut, on the Grateful Dead's spring 1987 tour.
 Jerry and Manasha became parents with the birth of their daughter, Keelin Noel Garcia, on December 20, 1987.
-On August 17, 1990, Jerry and Manasha married at their San Anselmo, California home in a spiritual ceremony free of legal convention.
+On August 17, 1990, Garcia and Matheson married at their San Anselmo, California, home in a spiritual ceremony free of legal convention.
 In 1991, Garcia expressed his delight in finding the time to "actually be a father" to Keelin in contrast to his past relationships with his children.
 A year later, Garcia dedicated his first art book, Paintings, Drawings and Sketches, "For Manasha, with love, Jerry."

 In January 1993, Barbara "Brigid" Meier, a former girlfriend from the early 1960s, reentered Garcia's life for a brief period.
 Meier claimed that Garcia had considered her to be the "love of his life" and proposed to her during a Hawaiian vacation shortly after their relationship recommenced.
 Garcia's "love of his life" sentiment was not reserved for one lover, as he expressed the same feelings to several other women in his life.
 At Garcia's 1995 funeral, Koons declared that she was "the love of his life" while paying her final respects, whereupon Meier and Ruppenthal, who were both in attendance, simultaneously exclaimed, "He said that to me!"